-Understanding demographic parameters and population dynamics is critical for the conservation management of burrowing petrel populations, and robust data is required to estimate these parameters.
+For the conservation management of burrowing petrel populations, robust data is required to estimate demographic parameters and understand population dynamics.
 However, since burrowing petrels nest in underground burrows and cavities, frequently on remote islands that are hard to access, obtaining quality data is often much more difficult than for surface nesting seabirds (Brooke 2004; Schumann et al. 2013).

 Historically, subjective population estimates were often made from brief visits to colonies (Bailey and Sorenson 1962; Taylor 1988), but this approach has largely been replaced with attempts to obtain quantitative data to estimate population size (Rayner et al. 2007a; Ryan et al. 2012; Bell et al. 2013a; Whitehead et al. 2014).
 Estimates of population size for burrowing petrels are often obtained by extrapolation of burrow surveys to a population- or island-wide scale.
-This typically involves surveying active nests, obtaining a representative sample of burrow density via transects or plots, then correcting that density estimate for burrow occupancy and applying it to the available area of nesting habitat (e.g. Burger and Lawrence 2001; Lawton et al. 2006; Baker et al. 2008; Lavers 2015).
+This typically involves surveying active nests, obtaining a representative sample of burrow density via transects or plots, and applying that density estimate, corrected for burrow occupancy, to the available area of nesting habitat (e.g. Burger and Lawrence 2001; Lawton et al. 2006; Baker et al. 2008; Lavers 2015).

 However, extrapolation will also extrapolate bias or error, giving rise to potentially large error bounds and resulting in imprecise estimates of population size.
 Wide error margins also hinder species risk assessment and limit the ability to detect trends in population size over time (e.g. Oppel et al. 2014).
-To illustrate, trends may not be detected if population estimates have a precision of $\pm 25\%$ or more, unless the changes in breeding numbers are large, because the error margins of successive estimates will most likely overlap (R. Phillips pers. com.).
+To illustrate, trends may not be detected if population estimates have a precision of $\pm 25\%$ or more, unless the changes in breeding numbers are large, because the error margins of estimates will most likely overlap (R. Phillips pers. com.).